-- 1.1 The Corporate Anti-Fraud Business Plan represents the Council's strategic response to counter fraud and corruption. - 1.2 The Leader of the Council, his Cabinet and Senior Managenment Team set the tone of zero tolerance approach towards all fraud actioned against the Council, its customers and all stakeholders. - 1.3 East Suffolk Council's Corporate Fraud Team will continue to create an anti-fraud culture and enhance services in the field of corporate anti-fraud activity across all Council services and with all partners aligned directly to the five key strategic themes detailed the Council's Strategic Plan 2020-2024, see diagramme below:
+- 1.1 The Corporate Anti-Fraud Business Plan represents the Council's strategic response to counter fraud and corruption. - 1.2 The Leader of the Council his Cabinet and Senior Managenment Team set the tone of zero tolerance approach towards all fraud actioned against the Council, its customers and all stakeholders. - 1.3 East Suffolk Council's Corporate Fraud Team will continue to create an anti-fraud culture and enhance services in the field of corporate anti-fraud activity across all Council services and with all partners aligned directly to the five key strategic themes detailed the Council's Strategic Plan 2020-2024, see diagramme below:

 - 1.4 The Team will acknowledge, prevent and persue fraudulent behaviour in order to support the Council to help grow the economy, enable our communities, remain financially sustainable, deliver digital transformation and care for the environment, whilst ensuring a zero tolerance approach to all fraud issues. - 1.5 The foreword of The Chartered Institute of Public Finance & Accountancy (Fraud and Corruption Tracker) Summary Report 2019 (CIPFA) states: "As stewards of public money, it's the responsibility of each and every public sector organisation to take an active role in the fight against corruption, bribery and fraud.
 The impact of financial crime is enormous.
-The diversion of funding from vital public services undermines public trust, financial sustainability, organisational efficiency and makes vulnerable people in our communities much worse off." - 1.6 All Councillors, officers, employees, consultants, partnership staff, volunteers and agency staff, etc are committed to a zero tolerance approach towards fraud and corruption in the administration of its responsibilities, whether internally or externally, caputured within the relevant contracts and codes of conduct. - 1.7 The Corporate Fraud Team are professionally qualified and experienced Investigators undertaking dedicated fraud prevention, detection, investigation and prosecution services, including intelligence gathering activities and fraud awareness training. - 1.8 The Corporate Fraud Team receive fraud referrals from internal staff, contractors, partnership staff, external agencies, and other government departments along with anonymous referrals from members of the public.
+The diversion of funding from vital public services undermines public trust, financial sustainability, organisational efficiency and makes vulnerable people in our communities much worse off." - 1.6 All Councillors, officers, employees, consultants, partnership staff, volunteers and agency staff, etc are committed to a zero tolerance approach towards fraud and corruption in the administration of its responsibilities, whether internally or externally, caputured within the relevant contracts and codes of conduct. - 1.7 The Corporate Fraud Team are professionally qualified and experienced Investigators undertaking dedicated fraud prevention, detection, investigation and prosecution services, including intelligence gathering activities. - 1.8 The Corporate Fraud Team receive fraud referrals from internal staff, contractors, partnership staff, external agencies, and other government departments along with anonymous referrals from members of the public.

 - 1.9 A confidential telephone fraud 'hotline' (01394 444444), is available for all to report any suspicion of fraud.
-Currently due to Covid restrictions and working from home the hotline is not answered personally by a team member, but is checked regularly throughout the day and responded too accordingly when a message is left.
-Reports can also be made via the Council's website on fraud@eastsuffolk.gov.uk. - 1.10 In addition there is a legal requirement for anyone wanting to report any whistleblowing concerns on the confidential whistleblowing hotline (without fear of reprisal) on 01394 444222.
+Reports can also be made via the Council's website on fraud@eastsuffolk.gov.uk - 1.10 In addition there is a legal requirement for anyone wanting to report any whistleblowing concerns on the confidential whistleblowing hotline (without fear of reprisal) on 01394 444222.